 Jiaheng Chen

 Hi!
-I am a fourth-year Ph.D. student in Computational and Applied Mathematics at the University of Chicago, where I am fortunate to be advised by Professor Daniel Sanz-Alonso.
-Before coming to Chicago, I received my B.S. in Mathematics and Applied Mathematics from Shanghai Jiao Tong University in 2022.
+I am a Ph.D. student in Computational and Applied Mathematics at the University of Chicago, where I am fortunate to be advised by Daniel Sanz-Alonso.
+Before coming to Chicago, I received my B.S. in Mathematics and Applied Mathematics from Shanghai Jiao Tong University.
+Here is my CV.

-My research lies at the interface of applied mathematics, statistics, and data science.
-I am broadly interested in the mathematical foundations of data science, uncertainty quantification, and scientific machine learning.
-A central theme of my work is integrating probabilistic analysis with statistical, learning, and algorithmic methodologies to address theoretical and computational challenges in data-centric applications.
+My research lies at the intersection of applied mathematics, statistics, and data science.
+I am broadly interested in the mathematics of data science and scientific machine learning.
+A central theme of my work is integrating mathematical analysis with statistical, learning, and algorithmic methodologies to address theoretical and computational challenges in data-centric applications.

 Publications and Preprints